A quasi-stability result for dictatorships in $S_{n}$: Introduction

 and \(\tilde{f}\) is the characteristic function of a union of \(\round{c}\) 1-cosets of \(S_n\).
 Moreover, \(|c-\round{c}| \leq C_0c^2 (\epsilon^{1/2} + 1/n)\).
 (Here, $\round{c}$ denotes the nearest integer to $c$, rounding up if $c \in \mathbb{Z}+\tfrac{1}{2}$.) \end{theorem}

-This theorem says that a Boolean function on \(S_n\) (of small expectation) whose Fourier transform is close to being concentrated on the first two irreducible representations of \(S_n\), must be close in structure to a union of 1-cosets.
+This theorem says that a Boolean function on \(S_n\) (of small expectation) whose Fourier transform is close to being concentrated on the first two irreducible representations of \(S_n\), must be close in structure to the characteristic function of a union of 1-cosets.
 Equivalently, a (small) subset of \(S_n\), whose characteristic function is close (in Euclidean distance) to \(U_1\), must be close in symmetric difference to a union of \(1\)-cosets.

 This statement is not `stability' in the strongest sense; in fact, `genuine stability' does not occur.
 A `genuine' stability result would say that a subset of $S_n$ whose characteristic function is close to $U_1$ must be close in symmetric difference to a subset of $S_n$ whose characteristic function lies {\em in} $U_1$ --- i.e., close in symmetric difference to a disjoint union of 1-cosets.
 A union of two {\em non-disjoint} \(1\)-cosets is not close in symmetric difference to any of these, and yet its characteristic function {\em is} close to \(U_1\).
 Our result says that subsets close to unions of cosets (not necessarily disjoint) are the only possibility.
 We therefore call it a `quasi-stability' result.